-DOROTHEA LANGE, the American photographer who died in Berkeley last October at the age of 70, has been honored by a major retrospective exhibition at The Museum of Modern Art in New York City.
-Miss Lange, who was a long-time resident of the Bay area, we considered one of the seminal influences of modern documentary photography.
+DOROTHEA LANGE, the American photographer who died in Berkeley, California, last October at the age of 70, is now being honored by a major retrospective exhibition at The Museum of Modern Art in New York City.
+Miss lange, who was a long-time resident of the Bay area, was considered one of the seminal influences of modern documentary photography.

-The exhibition of over 200 photographs dating from 1920 to 1965 includes her well-known documentary work of the thirties as well as relatively unfamiliar photographs made in the last 15 years, such as her photographic essays devoted to Asia, Ireland, Egypt, The New California and to her own home and family.
+The exhibition of over 200 photographs dating from 1920 to 1965 includes her well-known documentary work of the thirties as well as relatively unfamiliar photographs made during the past 15 years, such as her photographic essays devoted to Asia, Ireland, Egypt, The New California and to her own home and family.